Ballinderreen: Sport

 Ballinderreen hurling club was founded in 1884, and has had relatively little success in terms of silverware at the older age level but did win the minor B in 1987.
 The club plays at the senior level.
-It won the Galway Intermediate hurling championship in 2017, beating Meelick Eyrecourt by 1-14 to 0-13 in the final.
+It won the Galway Intermediate hurling championship in 2017, beating Meelick Eyrecourt by 1–14 to 0–13 in the final.
 Players from the club have included Noel Lane, Joe McDonagh, and Mick Gill.
 The Ballinderreen GAA colours are two vertical stripes of green and white.

 Other sporting activities in the area include a golf society, a camogie club which caters for teams from U'8 up to Junior, and a variety of water sports, including boating, canoeing and swimming at the local pier at Killeenaran.

+In soccer, in 1991 Ballinderreen played host to a UEFA Cup Winners’ Cup, qualifying round, first leg match between Galway United and Danish side Odense.
+Galway would lose the match 0–3, with the tie vs Odense being one of only 3 appearances Galway have made in a European competition in their entire history.